Rank-Learner: Orthogonal Ranking of Treatment Effects: Experiments

 \section{Experiments}

-We evaluate \method on both synthetic and semi-synthetic benchmarks where ground-truth treatment effects are available, following standard practice in the causal inference literature \cite{kamran:2024:learning, kennedy:2023:optimal, curth:2021:nonparametric, shalit:2017:estimating}.
-The full data-generating processes and additional experimental results are provided in Appendix~\ref{app:experiments}.
+We evaluate \method on synthetic, semi-synthetic, and real-world benchmarks.
+Synthetic and semi-synthetic experiments provide access to ground-truth treatment effects and allow controlled evaluation of ranking quality, following standard practice in the causal inference literature \cite{kamran:2024:learning, kennedy:2023:optimal, curth:2021:nonparametric, shalit:2017:estimating}.
+We additionally evaluate on the real-world \textsc{Criteo} uplift benchmark \cite{diemert:2021:largea}, where the training data is intentionally confounded while evaluation is performed on randomized test data.
+Full experimental details and extended results are provided in Appendix~\ref{app:experimental_setup_DGPs} and~\ref{app:additional_results}.